Dykes, Disability & Stuff: History

 Dykes, Disability & Stuff was first published by Catherine Odette, née Lohr, and Sara Karon.
 It covered inclusivity and disability rights in lesbian spaces and included artwork, reader submissions, articles, poetry, and queer book reviews.
 It was published irregularly from summer 1988 to fall 2001, releasing 25 issues in total under an annual budget of $6,000.
 Issues were not released in 1995, 1999, or 2000.
-Multiple individual quarterly releases were also missed in other years as a result of delays, which “continued to occur for the usual reasons - a combination of health limitations, coupled with a lack of contribution on [their] readers’ end.”
-Notably, the annual budget was partially constituted by sponsorships from the Cambridge Women’s Center and the Disabled Womyn’s Educational Project.
+Multiple individual quarterly releases were also missed in other years as a result of delays, which "continued to occur for the usual reasons - a combination of health limitations, coupled with a lack of contribution on [their] readers' end."
+Notably, the annual budget was partially constituted by sponsorships from the Cambridge Women's Center and the National Disabled Women's Educational Equity Project.
 However, after they moved from Boston, Massachusetts to Madison, Wisconsin in 1991, they lost their Boston sponsor and began to struggle financially.
 All issues were made available in six alternative formats to assist disabled readers, including standard print, cassette recordings, large text size, and Braille versions.
 In particular, the Braille edition was transcribed by Ruth Lehrer and the cassettes were voiced by Laura Yaros.